Smiles in Profiles: Improving Efficiency While Reducing Disparities in Online Marketplaces: Efficiency-Disparity tradeoff: counterfactual simulations

-\paragraph{Low-type support.} This policy promotes borrowers who are predicted to have low funding outcomes based on their \emph{types}, by ensuring that they are always included in the market.
-We focus on \emph{gender} in this application.
-Practically, the approach is analogous to \emph{Naive}: when the number of \emph{male} campaigns is above ten, the platform samples randomly from them.
-Otherwise, the platform includes all \emph{male} profiles and fills in other slots by randomly selecting from available profiles.
-In expectation, there are some \emph{female} profiles included in the market.
+\paragraph{Low-type Support.} The \emph{Low-type Support} policy promotes borrowers predicted to have low funding outcomes based on their types, by ensuring they are always included in the market.
+We focus on gender in this application.
+Practically, the approach is analogous to \emph{Naive Recommendation}: when the number of male campaigns is above ten, the platform samples randomly from them.
+Otherwise, the platform includes all male profiles and fills in other slots by randomly selecting from available profiles.
+In expectation, there are some female profiles included in the market.

-\paragraph{Restrict Competition.} In this policy, the platform promotes fairness by reducing the competition between borrowers.
-To implement this the platform randomly selects five borrowers from the pool to form the market (instead of ten).
+\paragraph{Restrict Competition.} In the \emph{Restrict Competition} policy, the platform promotes fairness by reducing the competition between borrowers.
+To implement this, the platform randomly selects five borrowers from the pool to form the market (instead of ten).